Skip to main content

 Notes:

-(1) The Agreement between Spain and the United Arab Emirates to avoid double taxation comes into force on 2/04/2007 (see Annex I).
+(1) The Agreement between Spain and the United Arab Emirates to avoid double taxation comes into force on 2/04/2007 (see Annex I ).
 (Back)

-(2) The Agreement between Spain and Malta to avoid double taxation comes into force on 12/09/2006 (see Annex I).
+(2) The Convention between Spain and Malta to avoid double taxation comes into force on 12/09/2006 (see Annex I ).
 (Back)

-(3) From 27-01-2010 (effective date of the Agreement on the exchange of information on tax matters-Official State Gazette 24-11-2009 -), it is no longer considered a tax haven.
+(3) Since 27-01-2010 (date of entry into force of the Agreement on the exchange of information in tax matters – BOE 24-11-2009 -) it is no longer considered a tax haven.
 (Back)

-(4) From 27-01-2010 (effective date of the Agreement on the exchange of information on tax matters-Official State Gazette 23-11-2009), it is no longer considered a tax haven.
+(4) Since 27-01-2010 (date of entry into force of the Agreement on the exchange of information in tax matters – BOE 23-11-2009 -) it is no longer considered a tax haven.
 (Back)

-(5) The Agreement between Spain and Jamaica to avoid double taxation comes into force on 16-5-2009 (see Annex I).
+(5) The Agreement between Spain and Jamaica to avoid double taxation comes into force on 16-5-2009 (see Annex I ).
 (Back)

-(7) From 16-07-2010 (date of entry into force of the Protocol amending the Agreement-Official State Gazette 31-05-2010 -), it is no longer considered a tax haven.
+(7) Since 16-07-2010 (date of entry into force of the Protocol amending the Convention -BOE 31-05-2010-) it is no longer considered a tax haven.
 (Back)

-(8) The Agreement between Spain and Trinidad and Tobago to avoid double taxation comes into force on 28-12-2009 (see Annex I).
+(8) The Agreement between Spain and Trinidad and Tobago to avoid double taxation comes into force on 28-12-2009 (see Annex I ).
 (Back)

-(9) From 10-02-2011 (effective date of entry into force of the Agreement on the exchange of information on taxation matters-Official State Gazette 23-11-2010), it is no longer considered a tax haven.
+(9) Since 10-02-2011 (date of entry into force of the Agreement on the exchange of information in tax matters - BOE 23-11-2010-) it is no longer considered a tax haven.
 (Back)

-(11) From 02-08-2011 (effective date of entry into force of the Agreement on the exchange of information on taxation matters-Official State Gazette 06-06-2011), it is no longer considered a tax haven.
+(eleven) Since 02-08-2011 (date of entry into force of the Agreement on the exchange of information in tax matters - BOE 06-06-2011-) it is no longer considered a tax haven.
 (Back)

-(12) The Agreement between Spain and Panama to avoid double taxation comes into force on 25-07-2011 (see Annex I).
+(12) The Agreement between Spain and Panama to avoid double taxation comes into force on 25-07-2011 (see Annex I ).
 (Back)

-(13) From 01-01-2013 (date of application of the Convenio-BOE 11-01-2012), it is no longer considered a tax haven.
+(13) Since 01-01-2013 (date of application of the Agreement-BOE 11-01-2012-) it is no longer considered a tax haven.
 (Back)

-(14) From 17-08-2011 (effective date of the Agreement on the exchange of information on tax matters-Official State Gazette 15-07-2011), it is no longer considered a tax haven.
+(14) Since 17-08-2011 (date of entry into force of the Agreement on the exchange of information in tax matters -BOE 15-07-2011-) it is no longer considered a tax haven.
 (Back)

-(15) From 14-10-2011 (the date of entry into force of the Agreement to avoid double taxation between Spain and Barbados-BOE 14-09-2011), it is no longer considered a tax haven.
+(fifteen) Since 14-10-2011 (date of entry into force of the Agreement to avoid double taxation between Spain and Barbados - BOE 14-09-2011 -) it is no longer considered a tax haven.
 (Back)

-(16) From 01-04-2013 (date of application of the Convenio-BOE 14-04-2012), it is no longer considered a tax haven.
+(16) Since 01-04-2013 (date of application of the Agreement-BOE 14-04-2012-) it is no longer considered a tax haven.
 (Back)

-(17) From 28-05-2014 (date of application of the Convenio-BOE 26-05-2014), it is no longer considered a tax haven.
+(17) Since 28-05-2014 (date of application of the Agreement-BOE 26-05-2014-) it is no longer considered a tax haven.
 (Back)

-(18) From 19-09-2015 (date of application of the Convenio-BOE 08-09-2015), it is no longer considered a tax haven.
+(18) Since 19-09-2015 (date of application of the Agreement-BOE 08-09-2015-) it is no longer considered a tax haven.
 (Back)

-1. Anguilla
+1. Eel

 2. Emirate of the State of Bahrain